How to Market an App: 30 Creative App Promotion Strategies

 We have included a link to Feicobol’s app demo video we think you would enjoy.
 May it inspire you to create exceptional demo videos for your customers:

-These are some very good app stores that you should consider:
+These are some very good app stores that you should consider, and they’re growing in the mobile app market.

-Participating in app awards is the most recommended channel and I would highly suggest you take advantage of it.
-It can give you tons of press, exposure, reviews and plenty of downloads.
+Participating in app awards can give you tons of press, exposure, reviews and plenty of downloads.
 Although the chances of winning very much depend on your pitch and app idea, however, if you manage to get things right the first time, you can expect to enjoy a little stardom.

 These are some of the most famous app awards sites: